OCTRON-tracking/OCTRON-docs/docs/file-system.md

 # The file system

-This is the structure of the file system OCTRON creates and what the individual folders and files are:
+During annotation, training and analysis, OCTRON creates various subfolders and files in the main project folder you selected.

+(WIP) - add details here ...

 ```
 Your project folder
 ├─ videos